SKJNR/surekhareddy-developeras/README.md

-- 🔭 I’m currently working as a Machine Learning and Data Science Intern from India and open to work
 - 🌱 I’m currently learning Advanced techniques in Deep Learning..
 - 👯 I’m looking to collaborate on more projects related to AI in Agriculture .
 - 🤔 I’m looking for help to work  more projects related to AI in Agriculture.
-- 💬 Ask me about anything [here](https://www.linkedin.com/in/surekha-ramireddy-60a46716b/)
 - 📫 Reach me out here surekhasurekha1679@gmail.com <br>

 **Languages and Tools:** <br>